cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-2-network-and-internet.md

 ### 5. Firewall

 The firewall configuration is managed with **nftables**.
-We'll set up a basic yet secure firewall that blocks all incoming connections from the internet and the **Guest** and **IoT** networks while allowing full access within the **LAN** network.
+We'll set up a basic yet secure firewall that blocks all incoming connections from the internet and the **Guest** and **IoT** networks while allowing full access within the **Home** network.
 I won’t be covering **Flow Offloading** here, as I encountered issues with it that couldn't be resolved.
 However, if you're interested, you can attempt the configuration yourself following [this discussion](https://discourse.nixos.org/t/nftables-could-not-process-rule-no-such-file-or-directory/33031/3).

 `/etc/nixos/modules/nftables.nft`